Agi Hirshberg, Founder

 Hirshberg Foundation for Pancreatic Cancer Research

 In 1998, after her late husband Ron Hirshberg lost his battle with pancreatic cancer, Agi established the Hirshberg Foundation for Pancreatic Cancer Research (Foundation).
-The Foundation was the first of its kind to focus exclusively on this disease, and under Agi’s direction, funded the establishment of a 3 prong research effort: basic science, translational research and a pancreas tissue bank at UCLA.
-In 2005 a national seed grant program was added to her agenda, funding new concepts of research that do not yet qualify for National Institute of Health (NIH) funding.
-The success of all the funded research to date has received approximately 40 million dollars of NIH funding.
+The Foundation was the first of its kind to focus exclusively on this disease, and under Agi’s direction, funded the establishment of a 3-prong research effort: basic science, translational research and a pancreas tissue bank at UCLA.
+In 2005, a national seed grant program was added to her agenda, funding new concepts of research that do not yet qualify for National Institute of Health (NIH) funding.
+The success of all the funded research grants to date has received approximately 130 million dollars of NIH funding.
+In 2014, the UCLA Agi Hirshberg Center for Pancreatic Diseases was opened providing a critical hub for advancing pancreatic cancer research and treatment breakthroughs.
+The establishment of an Integrated Practice Unit (IPU) breaks down traditional divisions and brings together, in a shared space, experts in surgery, oncology, pathology, radiology, and psychosocial needs for patients and caretakers.